|

 Attempt to forward edges leaving basic block B. Return true if successful.

+details.
 Bypass trivial infinite loops.

-Allow to thread only over one edge at time to simplify updating of probabilities.
+blocks with different locus are not optimized out.
+Allow to thread only over one edge at time to simplify updating

-Detect an infinite loop across blocks not including the start block.
+of probabilities.
+Detect an infinite loop across blocks not

+including the start block.
 Detect an infinite loop across the start block.

 Save the values now, as the edge may get removed.